Germany: Social Democrats announce ministers for new government | DW | 06.12.2021

 The SPD is presenting its cabinet ministers for Germany's new government, which will be sworn in on Wednesday.
 There are a few surprises.

-Germany's center-left Social Democratic Party (SPD) prospective new chancellor, Olaf Scholz, announced its much-awaited list of cabinet ministers on Monday.
+Germany's center-left Social Democratic Party (SPD) prospective new chancellor, Olaf Scholz, announced the party's much-awaited list of cabinet ministers on Monday.

 The appointment of Karl Lauterbach as new health minister made the headlines.
-Throughout the COVID pandemic the trained doctor has become the party's star turn: He has over 700,000 followers on Twitter and appears in TV talkshows almost on a weekly basis, urging tough action to curb the spread of the virus.
+Throughout the COVID-19 pandemic the trained doctor, who studied epidemiology, has become the party's star turn: He has over 700,000 followers on Twitter and appears in TV talk shows almost on a weekly basis, urging tough action to curb the spread of the virus.

 The SPD will hold a number of key Cabinet positions.
 Designated Chancellor Olaf Scholz has named Nancy Faeser as Germany's first female interior minister.
 Former Interior Minister Christine Lambrecht will lead the Defense Ministry.
-Klara Geywitz from Potsdam will take over the new ministry for housing — she had unsuccessfully applied for party chair with Scholz two years ago.
-Svenja Schulze, who has been Environment Minister in the government under Angela Merkel, will take over the development ministry.
-Hubertus Heil will remain labor affairs minister.
+Klara Geywitz from Potsdam will take over the new Ministry for Housing — she had unsuccessfully applied for party chair with Scholz two years ago.
+Svenja Schulze, who served as environment minister in the government under Angela Merkel, will take over the Development Ministry.
+Hubertus Heil will remain Labor Affairs minister.

 The new cabinet will see an equal number of male and female ministers come in — one of Olaf Scholz's key promises.

-On Saturday an SPD party conferenceapproved the new coalition agreementwhich will see them govern together with the Greens and Free Democrats (FDP).
+On Saturday, a SPD party conference approved the new coalition agreement which will see them govern together with the Greens and Free Democrats (FDP).

 The accord received overwhelming support, with 598 delegates voting for it, seven voting against the plan and three abstentions.
 That corresponds to a 98.8% approval rate.